ali-kamalizade/text-select/README.md

 // Select only a substring of an element's text selectText(document.getElementById('contact-email', 'john.doe@ac.me'));
 ```
-- Usage in the browser:
+- Usage in the browser (the `TextSelect` global contains all of the functions):

 ```javascript
 <script src="text-select.bundle.js"></script>